khaleel737/khaleel737.github.io/content/blog/minimizing-sql-dag-runtime.md

 539
 ```

 This is slightly under the 10 minutes I mentioned earlier.
-This is due to some non-DAG stuff in the GitHub Action counting towards the 10 minutes, as well as rounding errors in durations.
+That's because of some non-DAG stuff in the GitHub Action counting towards the 10 minutes, as well as rounding errors.
 Anyway, it doesn't matter.
 The point is that I have a number to optimize against.

 Here's a ranking of the top 10 queries by duration: